CTCycle/BGRemover/README.md

 **Remove background:** process your pictures with a click!
 The progress bar will show the current state of the operation

 ### Requirements
-This application has the following dependencies:
+This application has been developed and tested using the following dependencies (Python 3.10.12):

 - `numpy==1.25.2`
 - `opencv-python==4.8.0.76`
 - `PySimpleGUI==4.60.5`
 - `tensorflow==2.10.0`

 These dependencies are specified in the provided `requirements.txt` file to ensure full compatibility with the application.
-The application has been tested using Python 3.10.12.

 Also, remember to add the **pretrained weights** in modules/pretrained model, or else the software will throw an error!